New York attractions that are extraordinary

 Walking through the streets of New York can bring you some unusual and fascinating sights.
 Especially if you are a real rock'n'roll fan.
 The Rock Junket Walking Tour definitely takes you into the city's musical past.
 You will learn everything from Bob Dylan's beginnings as a folk singer to the psychedelic Jimi Hendrix era to the punk movement and beyond.
 On the tour you will pass other attractions in New York, which in their time were the hub of the rock and music world.
 Few cities have had such a big impact on pop music as New York City.
 Rock Junket takes you to the New York landmarks where the music was created.
 You will find out where it was played and where it was immortalized.

-You want to experience New York and look behind the scenes?
-What is your opinion of a city tour in which you meet virtual people from history who tell of their time in New York?
-Or talking to a survivor of 9 / 11?
-What a romantic is sailing into the sunset with a view of the skyline of New York.
-Exciting is certainly a spiritual reading in Chinatown.
-And what do you think about trying out an insect meal?
-Not for the timid is a guided tour of the Green Wood Cemetery at dusk.
+Do you want to experience New York and take a look behind the scenes?
+This travel guide will help you do that.
+How about a city tour where you virtually meet people from history who talk about the New York of their time?
+Or a conversation with a survivor of 9/11?
+What kind of romantics would a sailing trip into the sunset with a view of the New York skyline sound?
+A spiritual reading in Chinatown is also sure to be exciting.
+And how about trying out eating insects?
+A tour of Green Wood Cemetery at dusk is not for the timid.
 Did you know that you can even watch whales in New York?
-These are just a few of New York City Adventure * (Advertisement) that the travel guide from Michael Müller Verlag suggests.
-If you want to experience more, you can order it here.
-Discover New York City sights off the beaten path.
+These are just a few of the New York city adventures.
+Discover New York City sights off the beaten track.

 Roosevelt Island Tramway